-Moody's Investors Service, Inc. ("Moody's") assigned an underlying rating of "A3" to the Bonds.
+Moody's Investors Service, Inc. ("Moody's") has assigned an underlying credit rating of "A2" to the Bonds.
+The District will pay the fee charged by Moody's for the underlying credit rating.
 An explanation of the rating may be obtained from Moody's, 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
 Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
 There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by Moody's, if in their judgment, circumstances so warrant.
 Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.

-The Bonds are expected to receive an insured rating of "AA" from S&P solely in reliance upon the issuance of the Policy.
+The Bonds are expected to receive an insured rating of "AA" from S&P solely in reliance upon the issuance of the municipal bond insurance policy by BAM at the time of delivery of the Bonds.
+The purchase of such insurance and payment of all associated costs, including the premium charged by the insurer, and fees charged by rating companies, other than Moody's, will be at the option and expense of the Initial Purchaser.
 An explanation of the ratings of S&P may only be obtained from S&P. S&P is located at 55 Water Street, New York, New York 10041, telephone number (212) 208-8000 and has engaged in providing ratings for corporate bonds since 1923 and municipal bonds since 1940.
 Long-term debt ratings assigned by S&P reflect its analysis of the overall level of credit risk involved in financings.
 At present, S&P assigns long-term debt ratings with symbols "AAA" (the highest rating) through "D" (the lowest rating).
 The ratings express only the view of S&P at the time the ratings are given.
 Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
 There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by S&P, if in its judgment, circumstances so warrant.
-Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.

-The District is not aware of any rating assigned the Bonds other than the ratings discussed above.
+The District is not aware of any ratings assigned to the Bonds other than the ratings of S&P and Moody's.